arbor-sim/arbor/doc/cpp/morphology.rst

 .. cpp:function:: segment_tree apply(const segment_tree& t, const isometry& i)

-    Apply an :cpp:type:`isometry` to the segment tree, returns the transformed tree as a copy.
+    Apply an :cpp:type:`isometry` to the segment tree; it returns the transformed tree as a copy.
-    Isometries are rotations around an arbritary axis and/or translations; they can be instantiated using ``isometry::translate`` and ``isometry::rotate`` and combined using the ``*`` operator.
+    Isometries are rotations around an arbitrary axis and/or translations; they can be instantiated using ``isometry::translate`` and ``isometry::rotate`` and combined using the ``*`` operator.